-Oversight and monitoring of and compliance with YORK's QA program;
+⇒ Oversight and monitoring of and compliance with YORK's QA program;

-- ⇒ Ensuring continuous improvement in all aspects of YORK's QA program such as: - o accreditations/certifications; - o analytical method management; - o internal and external audits; - o documentation; - o training; - proficiency evaluation studies; - ⇒ Ensuring YORK's QA program remains up-to-date consistent with current regulatory requirements and YORK's QA policies; - ⇒ Supervision and direction of all QA staff; and - ⇒ Provide assistance to responses for data validation inquiries - ⇒ Serving as a resource for QA matters; - ⇒ Provide support and oversight to QA staff with regard to external audit responses.
+- ⇒ Ensuring continuous improvement in all aspects of YORK's QA program such as: - o accreditations/certifications; - o analytical method management; - o internal and external audits; - o documentation; - o training; - o proficiency evaluation studies; - ➡ Ensuring YORK's QA program remains up-to-date consistent with current regulatory requirements and YORK's QA policies; - ⇒ Supervision and direction of all QA staff; and - ⇒ Provide assistance to responses for data validation inquiries - $\Rightarrow$ Serving as a resource for QA matters; - ⇒ Provide support and oversight to QA staff with regard to external audit responses.
 Provide input on and define appropriate corrective actions for the laboratory.
-Document corrective action responses, and monitor the required audit response time frames, as needed. - ⇒ Oversees in-house training on quality assurance and control. - ⇒ Provides Ethics training to all relevant personnel - ⇒ Implements YORK's QA Program; - ➡ Monitors the QA Program within the laboratory to ensure complete compliance with its objectives, QC procedures, holding times, and compliance with client or project specific data quality objectives; - ➡ Distributes performance evaluation (PE) samples on a routine basis to ensure the production of data that meets the objectives of its QA Program; - ⇒ Maintains all SOPs used at YORK; - ⇒ Performs statistical analyses of QC data and establish controls that accurately reflect the performance of the laboratory; - □ Conducts periodic performance and system audits to ensure compliance with the elements of YORK's QA Program; - ⇒ Prescribes and monitors corrective action; - ⇒ Serves as in-house client representative on all project inquiries involving data quality issues; - ⇔ Coordinates data review process to ensure that thorough reviews are conducted on all project files: - ⇒ Develops revisions to existing SOPs; - ⇒ Reports the status of in-house QA/QC to the Vice President/Chief Scientific Officer; - Maintains records and archives of all QA/QC data including but not limited to method detection limit (MDL) studies, IDOCs, DOCs and completed log books; and - ⇒ Conducts and/or otherwise ensures that an adequate level of QA/QC training is conducted within the laboratory
+Document corrective action responses, and monitor the required audit response time frames, as needed. - ⇒ Oversees in-house training on quality assurance and control. - ⇒ Provides Ethics training to all relevant personnel - $\Rightarrow$ Maintains and updates the QAM on an annual basis; - ⇒ Implements YORK's QA Program; - Monitors the QA Program within the laboratory to ensure complete compliance with its objectives, QC procedures, holding times, and compliance with client or project specific data quality objectives; - ⇒ Distributes performance evaluation (PE) samples on a routine basis to ensure the production of data that meets the objectives of its QA Program; - $\Rightarrow$ Maintains all SOPs used at YORK; - ➡ Maintains records and archives of all PE results, audit comments, and customer inquiries concerning the QA program; - ➡ Performs statistical analyses of QC data and establish controls that accurately reflect the performance of the laboratory; - ➡ Conducts periodic performance and system audits to ensure compliance with the elements of YORK's QA Program; - ⇒ Prescribes and monitors corrective action; - Serves as in-house client representative on all project inquiries involving data quality issues; - ➡ Coordinates data review process to ensure that thorough reviews are conducted on all project files; - $\Rightarrow$ Develops revisions to existing SOPs; - ⇒ Reports the status of in-house QA/QC to the Vice President/Chief Scientific Officer; - ➡ Maintains records and archives of all QA/QC data including but not limited to method detection limit (MDL) studies, IDOCs, DOCs and completed log books; and - ⇒ Conducts and/or otherwise ensures that an adequate level of QA/QC training is conducted within the laboratory